hammocksoft/enex2md/README.md

 Evernote is a great tool for managing your notes, but it has one mayor disadvantage: it stores all your data in an unencrypted form so you completly loose control.

-When looking for an alternative solution, I came accross this great tool called [http://elephant.mine.nu/]["Elephant"].
+When looking for an alternative solution, I came accross this great piece of software called [http://elephant.mine.nu/]["Elephant"].

 It's obviously inspired by Evernote and stores all notes in a clean directory structure as single files in Markdown (with embedded files in a subdirectory).

+Furthermore, Elephant is open source and written in Java - a language that I've been using for almost 20 years, so I feel confident that I can fix any issues in case the program stops working for whatever reason.

 Markdown itself is a very simple and clean text format, perfect for notes or shorter documents.

-Furthermore, it's open source and written in Java - a language that I've been using for almost 20 years, so I feel confident that I can fix any issues in case the program stops working for whatever reason.

 But how to get from Evernote to Markdown?

-In my case, we're talking 425 notes with lost of embedded images and pdfs so copy-pasting the notes into Elephant is not an option.
+In my case, we're talking 425 notes with lots of embedded images and pdfs so copy-pasting the notes into Elephant is not an option.

-I found 2 tools that claim to to the conversion, but they both seemed quite immature, simply exporting the HTML which Evernote uses internally as is.
+I found 2 tools that claim to be able to do the conversion, but they both seemed quite immature, simply exporting the HTML which Evernote uses internally as is.
 Not really helpful.

 So, beeing a coder I started what coders do: write my own tool.

+Please note that this is still work in progress!

 ## Features